esnitkin914/Comparative_Genomics/day3_afternoon/README.md

 Use cyberduck/scp to download this file and view in excel

 - View SPANDx manual for interpretation of different columns which can be found [here](https://sourceforge.net/projects/spandx/files/SPANDx%20Manual_v3.1.pdf/download)
-- Back on Flux, use grep to pull SNPs that have HIGH impact
+- Back on great lakes, use grep to pull SNPs that have HIGH impact
 - What types of mutations are predicted to have “HIGH” impact?
 - How many genomes do these HIGH impact mutations tend to be present in?
 How do you interpret this?